Eetlijst/eetlijst/README.md

 ### Open-source projects for you to look at

 Also want to be on this list?
-Contact Ivo, see [FAQ](https://eetlijst.nl/faq)
+Contact us, see [FAQ](https://eetlijst.nl/faq)

 | Title             | Description                                 | URL                                                   |
 |-------------------|---------------------------------------------|-------------------------------------------------------|